MathiasMillingHansen/GMDProject/Blogpost_2(GDD).md

 ---

 ## Game Overview
 *Forest Hop* is a charming and simple 2D platformer where players control a brave little fox trying to make his way back home to his family.
 Along the journey, the fox must navigate a mysterious forest that has become overrun with dinosaurs.
-The main gameplay mechanic revolves around jumping on dinos to defeat them and progressing through each zone.
+The main gameplay mechanic revolves around jumping on dinos to defeat them and progressing through the strange forest.
 With straightforward controls and engaging platforming challenges, *Forest Hop* delivers a fun and accessible experience for players of all ages.

 ---

 ## Story and Setting

 ### Backstory
 In *Forest Hop*, players take on the role of a courageous fox who was separated from his family while out exploring.
 When he returns, he finds the forest has changed—strange prehistoric creatures now roam the woods, displaced in time by a magical rift.
-To reunite with his family, the fox must journey through dangerous terrain, face off against dinosaurs, and overcome enchanted obstacles that stand in his way.
+To reunite with his family, the fox must journey through dangerous terrain, face off against dinosaurs, and overcome obstacles that stand in his way.

 ### Key Characters
-- **The Fox (Protagonist)**: A determined and agile young fox who must get back home to his family.
+- **The Fox (Protagonist)**: A determined and agile young fox who must get back home to his family house.
 - **Dinosaurs (Enemies)**: Time-displaced prehistoric creatures.
 Each type of dinosaur poses different challenges with unique movement patterns and abilities.

 ### Themes